mongodb/specifications/source/command-logging-and-monitoring/command-logging-and-monitoring.rst

    * - driverConnectionId
      - Int
-     - The driver's ID for the connection used for the command, as defined in the `connection monitoring and pooling specification <../connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst>`_.
+     - The driver's ID for the connection used for the command.
+Note this is NOT the same as ``CommandFailedEvent.connectionId`` defined above, but refers to the `connectionId` defined in the  `connection monitoring and pooling specification <../connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst>`_.
+       Unlike ``CommandFailedEvent.connectionId`` this field MUST NOT contain the host/port; that information MUST be in the following fields, ``serverHost`` and ``serverPort``.
+This field is optional for drivers that do not implement CMAP if they do have an equivalent concept of a connection ID.

    * - serverHost
      - String